Rocky Mountain PBS Features Cuningham Project: Sierra Grande PK-12 School for its Innovation in Regenerative Design

 Sierra Grande School District School Board Member/Parent

-Stream the full video to learn more about how Cuningham created one of the most energy-efficient schools in all of Colorado.
+Stream the full PBS story to learn more about how Cuningham created one of the most energy-efficient schools in all of Colorado.

 We believe the Passive House framework is the future of sustainable school design.
 It is simple to operate, easy to maintain, provides extremely low utility bills, and creates a comfortable environment for learning.